swatibersurda/Dish-Polling-App/README.md

 ## Responsive :
- The website is responsive as well.
+ The web-app is responsive as well.

 ## Contributors :
 1. [SWATI BERSURDA](https://github.com/swatibersurda)